hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 ---

 Ever wished you could write *CUDA kernels* without diving into C/C++?
 With **[Numba-CUDA](https://nvidia.github.io/numba-cuda/)**, you can.
-This powerful tool lets you write custom CUDA kernels directly in Python, giving you fine-grained control over GPU execution, from data movement to memory layouts and thread/block management, all while keeping the syntax simple.
+This tool lets you write custom CUDA kernels directly in Python, giving you fine-grained control over GPU execution, from data movement to memory layouts and thread/block management, all while keeping the syntax simple.
 Yet, despite its potential, Numba-CUDA remains underappreciated in my opinion.
 Many colleagues I’ve spoken with aren’t even aware it exists.